-He has worked with the European Parliament’s Committee of Economic and Monetary Affairs and submitted written evidence for a UK Parliament report on the euro.
-He is an Honorary Senior Visiting Fellow in the faculty of finance (Cass Business School).
-He has been a visiting researcher at Cass Business School and the Centre of Monetary and Financial Alternatives at Cato, and lecturer at UNED University in Madrid.
+He has worked with the European Parliament's Committee of Economic and Monetary Affairs and submitted written evidence for a UK Parliament report on the euro.
+He has been an Honorary Senior Visiting Fellow in Cass Business School (London) and a visiting researcher at the Centre of Monetary and Financial Alternatives at Cato (Washington, DC) and at UFM university in Guatemala.
+Before moving into the UK in 2012, he worked for 14 years as a lecturer in Economics at UNED University in Madrid.
 He has been awarded a Bank of Spain annual scholarship to develop research on monetary history, in particular on monetary policy and deflations in historical perspective, and has authored and edited academic books and research articles on the economic crises, monetary policy and central banking.
 He is the review editor of Economic Affairs, and has been a columnist of Expansion and of several online papers and sites.

-He has released a new book (co-edited with Geoffrey Wood and David Mayes), ‘European Banking Union.
-Prospects and Challenges’ with Routledge (2016)
+He has released a new book (co-edited with Geoffrey Wood and Alessandro Roselli), 'The Economics of Monetary Unions.
+Past Experiences and the Eurozone' with Routledge (2020)

 In 2017, Juan he was appointed as "External Expert" in Economics of COST, the European Cooperation in Science and Technology Agency (COST is supported by the EU Framework Programme Horizon 2020).
 Since September 2018, he has also been a member of the Institute of Economic Affairs' Shadow Monetary Policy Committee.